 To change your Facebook integration to v2, please send an email to firstname.lastname@example.org and we'll have this fixed.

-The agent signatures will not be present when replying to a Facebook or Twitter post because the replies will be going from the support handle and not that of the agents'.
+The agent signatures will not be present when replying to a Facebook post because the replies will go from the support handle and not the agents'.
 Similarly, the ticket links will not be present either.

 Yes, it is possible to differentiate between a Facebook direct message and a Facebook post in Freshdesk.
 Unlike a ticket created via a Facebook post, a lock next to the Facebook icon will be present for a ticket created from a direct message in the ticket details page.